21 Different Types of Owls in Africa

 More than 30 different types of owls in Africa aren’t widely known, and that’s why this guide will enlighten you about them.

 Some of these owls found in Africa consume fish.
-There is proof that owls have been in Africa since the time of the Ancient Egyptians, including mummified skeletons and tomb paintings.
+Mummified skeletons and tomb paintings show proof that owls have been in Africa since the Ancient Egyptians.

 Hieroglyphics from ancient Egypt contain an owl motif.
 The notion that owls are demon-possessed or are signs of impending death is still prevalent in African culture.